Updated April 2017

-For the spring of 2017, we update reviews to reflect the most current versions available on the market.
-The Patagonia Houdini is rejuvenated with shiny new color options like True Teal and Campfire Orange.
-Each of our individual reviews notates if there were any changes whether major design overhauls or minor color alterations.
+For the Spring of 2017, we update reviews to reflect the most current versions available on the market.
+The Patagonia Houdini jacket is rejuvenated with shiny new color options like True Teal and Campfire Orange.
+The Squamish Hoody from Arc'teryx also shows off some new colors this Spring.
+Details of the updates can be found in the individual reviews.

 Best Overall Wind Jacket